maddydeg/Platformer-Studio-A3/README.md

 - Jump, Double Jump with Space
 - Dash with Shift
 - Collect Coins by moving over them
-- Score Counter on the top right
+- Score Counter on the top right with animation
+- Menu to change Player Speed, resume the game, or exit the game.

 ## Credits